 The video below shows Exorcism, a different (and louder) work by Yukari and me, but it should give you an impression…

-Greek inspiration – The ancient Greek word ‘archetype’ roughly translates to ‘original pattern’: an elementary particle of behaviour, nature and the cosmos.
-In Jungian psychology, archetypes (in the form of characters, dreams, figures, gods, etc.) are symbols on a map of our psyche.
+The ancient Greek word ‘archetype’ roughly translates to ‘original pattern’: elementary particles of behaviour, nature and the cosmos.
+In Jungian psychology, archetypes (in the form of characters, dreams, figures, gods, etc.) are symbols on the map of our psyche.

 Rutger Muller